ormaa/Bluetooth-LE-IOS-Swift/README.md

 # Bluetooth LE IOS Swift

+Please note thet the purpose here is not to implement a perfect nice best design pattern, but demonstrate how to use, at the best I can, the BLE on iPhone, iPad ( and soon on Mac ) it is bnetter, for me, to provide a way for anybody to use my code, in the design pattern you could choose. so : the code in iplemented in a simple design pattern. that's it :o)

-This project contains 3 applications, written in Swift 4.1, for IOS 11
+This project contains 3 applications, written in Swift 5, for IOS 13 or above.

 - a central manager, which will comunicate with bluetooth peripheral
 - a peripheral manager, which will simulate a bluetooth device, for people who don't have real bluetooth developpement board